tangoabcdelta/copilot-logger/PRD.md

 ### Success Metrics

-- Logs are generated for 100% of Copilot interactions.
+- Successful interception of 100% of Copilot interactions.
 - No performance degradation in VS Code.
 - Positive feedback from users regarding ease of use and reliability.